NickGrunert/master-thesis/modules/03_truth_compare.typ

     As we are not evaluating data sets but rather specific comparisons between a geometry representing a calculated surface and one representing a ground truth, it is possible to break down the problem to be analyzed via statistical metrics.
     Additionally, given the existence of interconnected geographical structures devoid of intricate information systems, the problem can be streamlined for resolution through the utilization of a confusion matrix.
-    This is due to the fact that the tuple of pixel coordinates can be classified as true positives (TP), false positives (FP), and false negatives (FN) in a straightforward manner.
-    @ConfusionMatrix presents a method for calculating object classification that can be adapted to the current problem.

-    @DataCompleteness3 explores such analysis by describing the metrics of accuracy, recall, and precision.
+    Object detection normally uses simple bounding box checks for this calculation @ConfusionMatrix.
+    In the context of this work, instead of bounding boxes, each pixel coordinate can easily be categorized as #abr("TP"), #abr("FP"), and #abr("FN") after matching predicted segments to ground truth segments.

+    The three main metrics applicable for analysing in such a manner are accuracy, recall, and precision @DataCompleteness3.
-    The utilization of accuracy, as demonstrated in @formula:accuracy, would not be advantageous in this instance.
+    The utilization of accuracy, as demonstrated in @formula:accuracy, would, however, not be advantageous in this instance.
     While the calculation of the number of true negatives is possible, its practical application is limited.
     The issue with this approach is that the algorithm is not attempting to differentiate between pixels as belonging to a roof or not, but rather is focused on the classification of each individual roof segment.
-    This would, however, be a possibility when attempting to evaluate the mask utilized for the filtration of segments from all surfaces generated subsequent to edge detection.
+    Nonetheless, it would be a possibility to evaluate the mask quality, which is utilized to filter out segments after edge detection, such that only roof segments remain.

     In this particular instance, the completeness will be evaluated using the recall metric, which is defined as the ratio of true positives to the sum of true positives and false negatives, as shown in @formula:recall.
     This approach quantifies the proportion of correctly identified pixels in context to the entire ground truth surface, thereby estimating the completeness of the prediction.

-    The precision metric, as demonstrated in @formula:precision, is defined as the ratio of true positives to the sum of true positives and false positives.
+    The Calculation of the precision metric is demonstrated in @formula:precision; making use of true and false positives.
     The metric will be employed to assess the correctness of the prediction and is therefore also a measure of accuracy.
     It is the ratio of correctly identified pixels to the total number of pixels predicted as part of the surface.
     Consequently, it can either increase or decrease, contingent on the number of pixels that are not part of the surface but are predicted as such.
+    In other words, it defines on how much one can trust into a positive prediction by the algorithm, stated at the beginning of this chapter, the first and most directive the algorithm has to fullfil.

     While this calculation may appear straightforward, a more thorough discussion is necessary to ensure its proper execution.
     The evaluation of the entire structure, encompassing the combination of all surfaces in relation to the ground truth structure, is a possibility.
-    This may demonstrate whether the identification of pixels on the roof is accurate, and if so, the number of pixels identified as roof that are not roof.
+    This may demonstrate whether the identification of pixels on the roof is accurate, and if so, the number of non-roof pixel.
-    With regard to the task at hand, however, this proves inadequate, as it fails to address the accurate identification of individual surfaces.
+    With regard to the task at hand, however, this proves inadequate, as it fails to address the need to accurately identify each individual surface.
     Consequently, the evaluation process must be conducted on a per-surface basis.
     This approach entails the calculation of recall and precision for each surface individually, followed by an aggregation of these values to obtain the algorithm's resulting score.
     The issue arises from the fact that not all surfaces will be identified with absolute precision.